rsyslog/rsyslog/source/compatibility/v7compatibility.rst

 Performance Implications
 ........................
-In general, the new method enables far faster output procesing.
+In general, the new method enables far faster output processing.
 However, it needs to be noted that the "last message repeated n" processing needs parsed messages in order to detect duplicated.
 Consequently, if it is enabled the parser step cannot be deferred to the main queue processing thread and